суббота, 13 мая 2017 г.

 ___________________________________________

-During Ivan’s illness his cousin, childish and feeble-minded Vladimir, is seen toying with a fly he caught - a metaphor of indifferent fate toying with people’s lives.
+During Ivan’s illness his cousin, childish and feeble-minded Vladimir, is seen toying with a fly he caught - a metaphor for indifferent fate toying with people’s lives.
 Or, perhaps, a hint that the tsar is faking his illness to expose the disloyal boyars.

 These three European ambassadors are blatant caricatures (which is especially noticeable because all other Europeans in the film look more "realistic").
 However, their image should convey not historicity, but an emotion, impression: the Europeans look with disdain at "barbaric" Muscovy, and that's how the Muscovites see them in return, with their strange customs (like shaving) and odd impractical clothes: